-With regard to the fraud on the market doctrine, the Swiss Supreme Court noted that a buyer of securities in the secondary market could assume that the price of a security reflects the information available in the issue prospectus, and thus, such a buyer does not have to show that he actually read the prospectus when making his investment decision.
-This presupposes, of course, that the secondary market for the specific security is in fact an efficient market, meaning that prices will adjust immediately to newly available public information.
+With regard to the 'fraud on the market' doctrine, the Swiss Supreme Court noted that a buyer of securities in the secondary market could assume that the price of a security reflects the information available in the issue prospectus, and thus, such a buyer does not have to show that he or she actually read the prospectus when making his or her investment decision.
+This presupposes that the secondary market for the specific security is in fact an efficient market, meaning that prices will adjust immediately to newly available public information.

-As regards establishing transaction causation in the context of a secondary market transaction, we note the following: as a general rule, an individual who purchased shares in the secondary market may bring a prospectus liability suit.
-However, such individual will be faced with difficulties in successfully showing a causal link between the offering documents and his or her decision to invest.
-In particular, causation seems less likely in instances where a substantial time period between the offering and the secondary market purchase has elapsed.
+As regards establishing transaction causation in the context of a secondary-market transaction, as a general rule, an individual who purchased shares in the secondary market may bring a prospectus liability suit.
+However, this individual will be faced with difficulties in successfully showing a causal link between the offering documents and his or her decision to invest.
+In particular, causation seems less likely in instances where a substantial time period between the offering and the secondary-market purchase has elapsed.